-Changes in household - such as Getting Married, Having a Baby, Adopting a child, Getting divorced or legally separated and lost/losing health insurance.
-Note: Divorce or legal separation without losing coverage does not qualify you for a Special Enrollment Period.
+Changes in household - such as Getting Married, having a Baby, adopting a child, getting divorced or legally separated and lost/losing health insurance.
+Note: Divorce or legal separation without losing coverage doesn't qualify you for a Special Enrollment Period.

 Changes in residence - such as moving to a new ZIP code or county.
 Moving to the U.S. from a foreign country or United States territory.
-Note: Moving only for medical treatment or staying somewhere for vacation does not qualify you for a Special Enrollment Period.
+Note: Moving only for medical treatment or staying somewhere for vacation doesn't qualify you for a Special Enrollment Period.
 Also: You must prove you had qualifying health coverage for one or more days during the 60 days before your move.
-You do not need to provide proof if you're moving from a foreign country or United States territory.
+You don't need to provide proof if you're moving from a foreign country or United States territory.